minnayu/CPSC-357-Project-1/README.md

 # Problem #1 Pseudocode

-Function to check if a number is prime or not
+Function to check if a number is prime or not create boolean var isNumberPrime that is changed to true/false depending on the output

-check if number is greater than 1 iterate through numbers ranging from 2 up until the inputted number and check if the inputted number can be evenly divisible by each number in the range return the boolean by && both statements
+to check if a number is prime: for every i from 2 up until the specified number, check if number is evenly divisible by each i if evenly divisible, set isNumberPrime to false, because number is not prime, and break out of the loop else, set isNumberPrime to true because the number is not evenly divisible by any number up until itself

 # Problem #2 Pseudocode